derweili/local-addon-open-in-vscode/README.md

 ## Requirements

-The addon assumes the [Visual Studio Code CLI](https://code.visualstudio.com/docs/editor/command-line) being installed on the maschine.
+The addon assumes the [Visual Studio Code CLI](https://code.visualstudio.com/docs/editor/command-line) being installed on the machine.
 This works on macOS.

 **Not yet tested on Windows or Linux.**